 GREATER PROTECTION FOR VULNERABLE CUSTOMERS THANKS TO SYNECTICS PARTNERSHIP WITH THE VRS

 The COVID-19 pandemic has rocked the UK’s economy, and with it exacerbated the fragility of a large proportion of the UK population’s financial stability.
 Even before the pandemic struck there was a growing issue with how financial services (FS) companies identity and deal with those who are vulnerable for some time.
-As we reported in a previous edition of Connect the FCA, as far back as 2015, highlighted that more needed to be done to harmonise the way in which the FS community dealt with financially vulnerable customers.
+As far back as 2015, we highlighted that more needed to be done to harmonise the way in which the FS community dealt with financially vulnerable customers.

 So, as part of Synectics focus on helping our clients to use shared intelligence to improve how they deal with various risk assessment challenges we recently signed a partnership agreement with the Vulnerability Registration Service (VRS).
 This ground breaking service promises to significantly help FS companies to be much more informed about various types of vulnerability issue, when customers’ accounts and transactions are being risk assessed.